AqwamCreates/DataPredict/docs/API/Models/BisectingCluster.md

 # [API Reference](../../API.md) - [Models](../Models.md) - BisectingCluster

-BisectingCluster is a generalized wrapper for adding bisecting clustering ability to other clusters.
+BisectingCluster is a generalized wrapper for adding bisecting clustering ability to other clustering models.

 ## Stored Model Parameters